JiriKursky/Custom_components/httas/README.md

 # Httas

-You can completely switch off MQTT on your Tasmonta device
+You can completely switch off MQTT on your Tasmota Sonoff device

 in *configuration.yaml* section *switches*
 ```yaml